lqlee/languageSpeed/README.md

 So just curious, implemented the same idea with different languages, C / C ++ / JAVA / Go / Python / Numpy to see how it goes.
 It said, Python numpy is faster than Go.
-~~The code shows something different, the numpy runs even slower.~~
+~~The code shows something different, the numpy runs even slower.~~  PYthon numpy is realy the fastest.

 ## Usage
 ```